Disability in ancient Rome: In Roman culture

 Blindness or partial blindness was highly regarded in the Roman psyche.
 Many individuals became famous after losing an eye.
 Notably, enslaved people would sometimes enter gladiatorial matches with a patch over a functioning eye, though historians disagree on whether this was in reference to the mythical cyclops or to make the gladiator appear more experienced.
 It is also known that many mythological figures, as well as known historical individuals, were thought by the Romans to have been blinded in return for favors from their gods.
 Such gifts varied from foresight to talent in singing.
 The language of the day also made note of those who were fully blind, caecus, and those who were partially sighted, luscus.
 Some blind children became beggars.

 Physical disabilities affecting sight, hearing and speech made daily life difficult for the Roman citizen, as in Roman culture the act of communication and private interaction was of high importance.

 Disabilities from injuries received while in the military were seen as marks of honor, with injuries to the eyes appearing most frequently in both common soldiers and famous personalities such as Hannibal.
 Many Roman writers, such as Seneca the Younger, would write about the physical impairments of prominent Roman civilians who had not received them in war and whom they wished to lampoon.
 Roman leaders typically had themselves depicted as physically perfect in statues and coinage.
 Pliny describes a wealthy but disabled man as being worthy of pity.

-During the Augustan period of Rome, Augustus use enslaved people with disabilities as entertainment and display pieces that he invited the public to view.
-Augustus provided the people a way to view the unique and varying impairments as it interested himself, it is Suetonius that makes sure others are aware that he still thought lowly of them.
+During the Augustan period of Rome, Augustus used enslaved people with disabilities as entertainment and display pieces that he invited the public to view.
+Though Augustus provided the people a way to view the unique and varying impairments as it interested himself, it was Suetonius that made sure others were aware that he still thought lowly of them.

 Enslaved people with disabilities were so popular that Plutarch writes about the different kinds of impairments on display at the so-called Monster Markets.
 It was recorded that many Roman women kept people with curved spines as pets.
 People with curved spines appeared in the court of Caligula and were popular as displays during symposiums.

-Held in a separate area of slave markets, as Plutarch called them, τεράτων ἀγορὰν, or the "market of monsters".
+They were held in a separate area of slave markets, as Plutarch called them, τεράτων ἀγορὰν, or the "market of monsters".
 These markets were so popular that the demand for enslaved people with disabilities lead to cages (glottokomae) that were used to stunt a person's growth.
 People were deliberately impaired, and people were willing to pay more or extra for the enslaved people with disabilities.

 Individuals with curved spines were fairly common in public life, and in fact in some places were considered to be a source of luck for others.
 Further, they were occasionally known to rise to stations of eminent advisors, such as Nero's advisor Vatinius.

 That the god Vulcan had a congenital disability yet worked as a smith has led many historians to believe that disabled Romans similarly specialized to accommodate their injuries but were not outcast.